What can you do with a law degree?

 Health care lawyer

-Because the health care sector is highly complex and thoroughly regulated, an attorney who specializes in health care law has a difficult job.
-He or she could represent hospitals, insurance companies, pharmaceutical corporations, outpatient clinics or any other health care organization.
+Because the health care sector is highly complex and thoroughly regulated, attorneys who specialize in health care law have difficult jobs.
+They could represent hospitals, insurance companies, pharmaceutical corporations, outpatient clinics or any other health care organization.
 Health care lawyers often advise clients on patient privacy and insurance reimbursement issues.

 Human rights or civil rights lawyer